Re-appeal 16 years on - Murder of Thomas Cameron, Auchinairn Road, Bishopbriggs, 28 June 2007

 Details of Incident

-An increased reward of up to £10,000, being offered by the independent charity, Crimestoppers, is available to anyone who contacts them anonymously with information which helps lead to the arrest of Ferguson.
+A reward of up to £10,000, offered by the independent charity, Crimestoppers, is available to anyone who contacts them anonymously with information which helps lead to the arrest of Ferguson.

 “I am aware that over the passage of time, loyalties and relationships change.”